Standard 205 A

 You may complain to us and to the United States Secretary of Health & Human Services if you believe your privacy rights have been violated by us.

-To file a complaint with us, contact Hospice of Randolph County PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer Phone 336-672-9300.
+To file a complaint with us, contact Hospice of Randolph PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer Phone 336-672-9300.
 All complaints should be submitted in writing.

 To file a complaint with the United States Secretary of Health & Human Services, send your complaint to: Secretary of Health & Human Services, % Office for Civil Rights, U.S. Department of Health and Human Services, 200 Independence Avenue SW, Washington, D.C.
 20201